Tureks Plumbing Services Blog: Posts Tagged ‘bathroom plumbing’

 Remodeling an Old Bathroom – Your Blueprint for Success

 Perhaps your old bathroom is too small and you wish to have a bigger one built.
 Or maybe you live in an old home and you want to refresh its look by giving it a do-over, starting with the bathroom.
 Or perhaps, your old bathroom no longer fits your current needs.
+A bathroom remodel can truly transform your house, enhance comfort for your family, and create a space you won’t forget.

 Whatever your reason may be, remodeling an old bathroom is a serious undertaking that should be approached carefully.
+The right material selection, thoughtful layout, and proper lighting are essential for creating a functional and stylish bathroom that meets your needs.

 Use the right type of tiles

 If you want bathroom tiles that are easy to clean and maintain, avoid those made with porous materials, like stone.
 Instead, opt for glazed or porcelain tiles.
+Material selection is crucial in a bathroom remodel, especially in Milwaukee, where durability and water resistance are important due to Wisconsin’s climate.
+For this reason, porcelain tile and quartz are highly recommended as durable materials for Milwaukee bathroom remodels.

 On the other hand, if you want to boost safety, opt for tiles with matte finishes, textured surfaces, or those that contain sand in their glazes.